dolfinus/AutoSitemap/Readme.md

 $wgAutoSitemap["exclude_pages"] = ['page title to exclude', 'other one'];
 ```
 ### Set page update frequency
-You can manually specify the frequency with which all addresses will be checked by search engine:
+You can manually specify the recommended frequency with which all addresses will be checked by search engine:
 ```php
 $wgAutoSitemap["freq"] = "daily"; //default
 ```